mayankmahajan24/QL/docs/LanguageReference.md

 ### 2.4 Literals
 Our language supports several different types of literals.
 #### 2.4.1 `int` literals
-A string of numeric digits of arbitrary size that does not contain a decimal point with an optional ‘-’ to indicate a negative number.
+A string of numeric digits of arbitrary size that does not contain a decimal point.
+Integers can have an optional ‘-’ at the beginning of the string of numbers to indicate a negative number.
 #### 2.4.2 `float` literals
-A string of numeric digits of arbitrary size, followed by a single ‘.’ digit character, followed by another string of numeric digits of arbitrary size.
-It can also contain an optional ‘-’ to indicate a negative number.
-In addition, we are following Brian Kernighan and Dennis Ritchie's explanation in *The C Programming Language*: "A floating constant consists of an integer part, a decimal part, a fraction part, an e, and an optionally signed integer exponent.
+QL is following Brian Kernighan and Dennis Ritchie's explanation in *The C Programming Language*: "A floating constant consists of an integer part, a decimal part, a fraction part, an e, and an optionally signed integer exponent.
 The integer and fraction parts both consist of a sequence of digits.
 Either the integer part, or the fraction part (not both) may be missing; either the decimal point or the e and the exponent (not both) may be missing."
+Floats can also contain an optional ‘-’ at the beginning of the float to indicate a negative value.
 #### 2.4.3 `boolean` literals
-Booleans can take on one of two values: `true` or `false`. `true` evaluates to an integer value of 1 and `false` evaluates to an integer value of  0.
-Thus, something like `true == 1` would evaluate to `true`, and something like `if(1)` would be valid.
+Booleans can take on one of two values: `True` or `False`.
+Booleans in QL are capitalized.
 #### 2.4.4 `string` literals
 A sequence of ASCII characters surrounded by double quotation marks on both sides.

 ## 3.0 Data Types
 ### 3.1 Primitive Types
-The primitive types in QL are statically typed; in other words, the type of a variable is known at compile time.
+The primitive types in QL can be statically typed; in other words, the type of a variable is known at compile time.
+This occurs when the right side of the assignment is a literal of a data type.
 The primitive types can be declared and then initialized later (their value is null in the interim) or declared and initialized in-line.

 #### 3.1.1 Integers (`int`)
 Integers are signed, 8-byte literals denoting a number as a sequence of digits e.g. `5`,`6`,`-1`,`0`.